-Chlamydia is a sexually transmitted infection disease transmitted from person to a person through sexual intercourse and other sexual activities.
-Chlamydia is definitely the most common sexually transmitted infection disease in the USA.
+Chlamydia is a sexually transmitted infectious disease transmitted from person to a person through sexual intercourse and other sexual activities.
+Chlamydia is definitely the most common sexually transmitted infectious disease in the USA.
 The statistics say that more than two million people get infected each year, 5% of which are adults.
-Sexual education is nowhere to be seen, and yet, it is a necessity in today’s modern society, especially among the teenager population.
+Sexual education is nowhere to be seen, and yet, it is a necessity in today’s modern society, especially among the teenage population.

 Who Gets Infected Most with Chlamydia?

 Young adults and teenagers get infected with chlamydia the most nowadays.
 Most range from age 24 and younger in these statistics.
 Adult population takes around 5% of the whole statistics of people getting infected with chlamydia, while around 10% of female population easily gets infected by this common sexually transmitted disease.
 On the other hand, people living in urban areas, poor people also get infected with chlamydia, because of the lack of education available on this topic of sexually transmitted infectious diseases.
 People with low economic status are simply not aware that by educating themselves about this topic could help save lives in terms of leading a healthy life without being ill all the time, and their quality of life would be much higher if they knew certain facts about sexually transmitted diseases and infections.